khalid999devs/Numerical_Project_Team_Smashers/Numerical_Differentiation/Differentiation_Forward_Interpolation/README.md

-# Differentiation Using Forward Interpolation Method
+# Differentiation Using Forward Interpolation

 ## Differentiation Using Forward Interpolation Theory